Kazim71/Intelligent_Motorcycle_Fault_Detection-/README.md

 ---

 **Note**: This project represents a significant step toward integrating AI-based diagnostics into two-wheeler maintenance ecosystems and demonstrates the practical application of machine learning in automotive engineering.

-*Developed with ❤️ by the ECE Department, Bharati Vidyapeeth College of Engineering, Pune*